km5es/Drone-Project-CAD/CAD Files/README.md

-# Drone-Project-3D
+## CAD files
-3D CAD models, pcb designs, and RF simulation files for a drone-based antenna calibrator.
+This folder contains STL, dwg, and AutoCAD files for mounting components to the drones (both F450 and T960).